AniketShrirao/AIResumeGenerator/TECHWITH-LICENSE.md

 Due to the nature of digital products, **all sales are final, and refunds are not provided**.
 Please ensure you have reviewed the project and its suitability before making a purchase.

 ## Third-Party Tools & Integrations
 You acknowledge that the project may include dependencies, third-party integrations, external packages, or assets.
-Techwithemma does not provide support for external dependencies, and it is your responsibility to comply with their respective licensing terms.
+Aniket Shrirao does not provide support for external dependencies, and it is your responsibility to comply with their respective licensing terms.

 ## Agreement Acceptance
 By purchasing a license, you agree to all terms and conditions outlined in this agreement.
 These terms are legally binding and enforceable.